What is an Abstract?

 Why is an Abstract Required?

-You may write an abstract for various reasons.
+You may be writing an abstract for various reasons.
 The two most important are

 - Selection – to help readers decide if they want to read your article